tsimeonov/Computer-Science/js-guide/Ch4-Working-with-reference-types.md

 console.log(item.printDescription()); // T.S: JS book
 ```
 ### Creating Objects via Constructor Functions
-What makes a function a constructor function in the first place is the `new` keyword prepended whem it's called.
+What makes a function a constructor function in the first place is the `new` keyword prepended when it's called.
 ```js
 function Item(name, price, author, isbn) {
   this.name = name;